radiac/staticgenerator/README.markdown

 ## Usage

 There are two ways to generate the static files.
-Both setups first require `WEB_ROOT` to be set in `settings.py`:
+Both setups first require `STATIC_GENERATOR_ROOT` to be set in `settings.py`:

-    WEB_ROOT = '/var/www/example.com/public/'
+    STATIC_GENERATOR_ROOT = '/var/www/example.com/public/'

 ### Method 1 (preferred): Middleware